AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/overview.md

 ## Audience {#audience}

 This journey lays out the requirements, steps, and approach to create a new program and set up an AEM sandbox with the AEM Reference Demos Add-On including Sites and/or Screens demo content.
 Its primary audience is the **system administrator** who is assigned the role **Business Owner** in Cloud Manager.
 This is usually the same person who would be in charge of environment management.
-However once the Reference Demos Add-On is installed, that administrator may grant other users access to the AEM environment in order to test the features that have been enabled by the add-on.
+However, after the Reference Demos Add-On is installed, that administrator may grant other users access to the AEM environment to test the features that have been enabled by the add-on.

 ## The AEM Reference Demo Add-On Journey {#the-journey}